 Anti-Virus Software Won't Protect Your Business

-Anti-virus software is a great level of protection for your personal computers and laptops, and while you should also have an anti-virus solution installed on your business devices, it won’t provide the more encompassing protections you need for keeping your business network, mobile devices, and data totally safe from all the threats.
+Anti-virus software is a great level of protection for your personal computers and laptops, and while you should also have an anti-virus solution installed on your business devices, it won’t provide the more encompassing protection you need for keeping your business network, mobile devices, and data safe from all the threats.

 Security Software You’ll be Hearing More About

-The individuality of your business and the unique nature of your company’s infrastructure will define what types of security software you need to protect your business, including:
+The individuality of your business and the unique nature of your company’s infrastructure will define what types of security software applications you need to protect your business, including:

-- Malware protections and mitigation
+- Malware protection and mitigation

 - Firewall protection